Instacart Review: Is Instacart Worth the Cost in 2021?

 - Cost: It costs more to get your groceries through Instacart.
 You are paying a delivery fee, a service fee, a tip, and slightly more per product.

 - A slight learning curve: The first order you place with Instacart is going to take the longest — you need to figure out how to search for items and leave notes for your shopper.
 It’s like learning where everything is at a new grocery store.

 - Unable to select items: Instacart shoppers are trying their hardest to make substitutions and pick produce, but sometimes they miss the mark.
 You can leave notes in the app, and be ready to check the app in case your shopper has questions about substituting items.

 Instacart Review – Is Instacart worth it?

 I’m really happy to have Instacart as an option for when I’m busy or don’t want to go to the store.
-It’s not something I will use for every trip (like I said, I kind of like grocery shopping) but I will use it in the future.
+It’s not something I will use for every trip because I don’t really mind grocery shopping.
+However, I will continue to use Instacart in the future.

 If you want to save time grocery shopping, Instacart can definitely help.
 Just be aware that it will take a little longer than average on your first order, but you’ll quickly get the hang of it.

 Thinking about time as money, what is your time worth?
 Is it worth more than the $10-$20 extra you might pay for groceries?
 Is the in-store stress you’re saving more valuable?
 If your answer is yes, then Instacart is definitely worth it.